Why should palm oil be labelled?

 CHOICE is calling for mandatory labelling of palm oil.
 This would help consumers make informed decisions, give companies an incentive to source sustainable palm oil, and encourage companies already using sustainable palm oil to promote this.

 FSANZ is reviewing the Blewett Review's recommendation for palm oil labelling.
-If this issue is important to you, take action here.

 We surveyed 1061 Australians about palm oil.
 The sample was nationally representative, and respondents were aged 18-75 years.